 Accommodation in Szilvásvárad (B, L, D)

 Szilvásvárad is best known for its breeding of Lippizan horses which are of splendid white colour at adulthood.
-To leave the village you take the small train which crosses the valley.
+Today you'll pass the winter home of the stud at Csipkéskút.
 Your route will take you through bicentennial forests of beeches, near soldiers' tombs, which are sad memories of the past wars.
 You will also see limestone furnaces, for a long time left in a state of neglect.
 Some views will offer you splendid panoramas and you might see the eagles and falcons which populate the area.
-In the south of Répáshuta, your stop for the night, a small path will lead you to the cave of Balla where the bones of a bear, hyena and buffalo as well as stone tools were discovered.
-Approximately 5H50 of walking today.
+Jávorkút, your place for overnight, offers the only karst source of the Bükk Plateau.
+Approx.15 kms, mostly uphill walk today.

 Day 6 - Lillafüred

 You will cross an astonishing specific karstic area and will have a panoramic sight of the calcareous outcrop.
 Lillafüred (12kms west of Miskolc) is in the heart of a small wooded valley where two torrents meet before flowing into a lake.
 The sight of the castle overhanging the lake is like a fairy tale.
 Here you can rent a small boat and relax on the lake.
 Lillafüred also has several beautiful cascades under the castle (now a grand hotel) as well as three caves of several hundred metres long, containing impressive stalactites that you can explore in optional guided tours.
-Approximately 6H00 of walking today and spectacular local walks in and around Lillafüred.
+Approximately 12 kms of walking today and spectacular local walks in and around Lillafüred.

 Accommodation in Lillafüred (B, L, D)